devdogfish/etpzp-sms/README.md

 1. \*\* ** Do a test deployment ** \*\*

 ## Message form:
 - \*\*\* Implement same hotkeys for inserting it like on outlook for automatic contact query by name and phone number.
-- Delete red borders for error handling, rather make the recipients pulse if they are invalid
-- clear inputs on success
 - other message actions
-- Keep the fucking search recipients popup from disappearing

-## Later on

-- Work on home page, think about how I can add a font size setting to configure the font size globally.
-- Implement the other `// TODO` comments
-- Simplify server action types.
-For data-fetches we don't need to return a error message returned from the server

 ## Database
 Deleting all tables

 ```sql